 This is probably one of the coolest features of this plugin.
-As you know, sites are being encouraged by Google to switch from http to https.
+As you know, for a long time sites have been encouraged by Google to switch from http to https.
 Often when you do this, well, you will lose your previous shares.
-I know, I’ve been there.
-But fortunately they have this worked out here so you won’t lose them.
+I know, it happened to me way back when.
+But fortunately this feature helps so you won’t lose them.
 Unless you are very familiar with SSL, I would read over their documentation for this.
 But I know it does work, I’ve used it.
-And to be honest, if you are making the switch down the road, this alone is worth the price of the plugin.
+And to be honest, if you have not made the switch yet, thinking of doing it or perhaps even recently did, this alone is worth the price of the plugin.

 A couple of options here.

 Full Content vs. Excerpts

 This is an interesting setting.
 As you probably know, some themes don’t have excerpts, so your blog archive page will show full posts instead of the excerpts.
 The problem with this is that people will read your full post there.
 So since they do that on the archive page, they don’t click through to the single post.
 And that is where you will find the share buttons.
 So as a result, they don’t share your posts because they don’t have that option.
 But this takes care of that for you.

 Now this plugin takes it even further.
 Once you create your posts, you will get these options.
 If you noticed on the Pinterest share example I did above, it’s not pulling from the post, rather it’s using a custom Pinterest share image that I created.

 If we look at the options below the post, we see that we can add a custom image for Facebook, Google+ and LinkedIn, as well as Pinterest.
 Also, you can add a custom title and description for those and a custom tweet as well.